Matt Thomas (basketball): Freshman season

 Thomas began his true freshman campaign as a starter for Iowa State.
 He is only the 20th ISU freshman to start a season opener.
 He started in the first 15 games before being replaced in the starting line-up by Monte Morris.
 Despite becoming the 6th man, Thomas still appeared in all 36 games that season.
-Over the season Thomas averaged 5.5 points, scored in double figures eight times, shot 33.6% from behind the arc.
-He made four three-pointers in games twice during the season.
+Over the season Thomas averaged 5.5 points, scored in double figures eight times, and shot 33.6% from behind the arc.
+He made four three-pointers in a game twice during the season.
 He made a three in 25 games with 44 three-pointers total, which is good enough for second-most by a Cyclone freshman.

 Sophomore season

 Thomas spent two days in jail following his arrest for an OWI on July 14, 2014.
 Thomas began his sophomore season serving a three-game suspension.< Due to increased bench depth his sophomore season, Thomas saw a slightly diminished role.
 He saw action in 32 total games, scoring in double figures nine times.
 He was third on the team with 32 three-pointers made.
 Thomas grabbed a career-high eight rebounds and hit 5–6 shots to score 13 points against Alabama in the season opener.
 He led the Cyclones in scoring for the first time in his career against Lamar, with 14 points.
 He scored a career-high 17 points at Texas, included 4–6 from the three-point range.